devMRibeiro/devMRibeiro/README.md

 # Hi, I'm Michael👋

 ## About me🧑🏽‍💼
-<p>I'm a Junior Java Web Developer with experience in building scalable web applications.
+<p>I'm a Junior Java Web Developer with experience in building web applications.
 I started my programming journey over a year ago with a technical course in System Development, and I'm currently pursuing a degree in Systems Development.</p>

 ## Professional Overview💻
-<p>I'm a Junior Java Web Developer, specializing in creating web solutions using Java, the JSF (Java Server Faces) framework for user interfaces, PostgreSQL for databases and Tailwind CSS for styling.</p>
+<p>Specializing in creating web solutions using Java, the JSF (Java Server Faces) framework for user interfaces, PostgreSQL for databases and Tailwind CSS for styling.</p>

 ## Skills & Technologies🎯
 <ul>